hololinked-dev/docs/docs/howto/articles/properties/index.md

 Schema Constrained Property
 ---------------------------

 For complicated data structures, one can use `pydantic` or JSON schema based type definition and validation.
-`pydantic` supports all python types whereas JSON schema allows only JSON compatible types.
 Set the model argument to define the type:

 === "pydantic"